Castle Meadow Campus

 Castle Meadow Campus is a distinctive and large series of buildings in the west of the centre of Nottingham, completed in 1994 and occupied by HM Revenue and Customs (HMRC) from its construction until 2021, when it was purchased by the University of Nottingham.

 The campus comprises seven buildings with tree-lined boulevards.
 It is built on a former railway goods yard off the A453 off Castle Meadow Road, next to the Nottingham Canal.

 History

 There was to be parking for 350 cars, and 37,000 square metres of office.
 The Inland Revenue bought the seven-acre site from British Rail in April 1990.
 It was planned to open in 1992, and to cost £58m.

 In May 1997 many staff complained that the building made them ill, due to high temperatures, with headaches and blurred vision.

 HMRC

 It housed around 1,800 HMRC staff.
 It operated the Enterprise Investment Scheme, Corporate Venturing Scheme, Venture Capital Trusts, and Enterprise Management Incentives, HMRC's Pension Schemes Services, and the Residency department, which dealt with Double Taxation Treaties and inheritance tax.
 It had the Valuation Office Agency for the East Midlands and East of England.

+University of Nottingham

+The University of Nottingham bought the campus from HMRC in 2021 for £37.5 million and spent over £45 million redeveloping it, leading to criticism of the campus by unions as a "vanity project".
+In 2025, the university announced plans to sell the campus.